senemzc/senemzc/README.md

 ---

 ## ⚡ Mindset
-> “Focus on building systems that solve real problems — not just writing code.”
+> "Focus on building systems that solve real problems — not just writing code."